Garage Sale Success

 - Publicize your garage sale as much as possible, and include advertising online.

-- Post signs and fliers in the neighborhood at least one week before the garage sale.
+- Post signs and fliers in the neighborhood at least one week before the sale.

 - Choose an alternate rain date and advertise that other date, just to be safe in case of inclement weather.

-- Complete all item tagging and organizing the night before your garage sale.
+- Complete all item tagging and organizing the night before you plan on selling.

-- Have available a sheltered or shady area with plenty of free water for garage sale patrons, especially during one of our not-so-uncommon heat waves in the Tri-Cities.
+- Have available a sheltered or shady area with plenty of free water for patrons, especially during one of our not-so-uncommon heat waves in the Tri-Cities.

 Do some reconnaissance by scouting other nearby garage sales to see what might work for your garage sale.
 This should give you some practical ideas on how to run your own profitable sale.